 At Island City Dental, we offer patients a wide range of preventive, restorative, and cosmetic dentistry services.
 We partner with patients to keep their smiles whole and healthy, but there are some situations where dental damage or decay can’t be avoided.
 In these cases, we provide restorative dental care to replace lost structure and ensure healthy function.
 Dental crowns and bridges are some of the most commonly used restorations we provide.
-If you want to learn more about crowns, bridges, or any of our restorative dentistry services, call our Fort Lauderdale dental team today.
+If you want to learn more about crowns, bridges, or any of our restorative dentistry services, call our Wilton Manors dental team today.
 We will be happy to answer any questions you may have or schedule an appointment for you to visit Island City Dental.

 When a tooth becomes damaged, Dr. Smith or Dr. Yap may recommend a crown.
 Made of porcelain, porcelain, and metal, or all metal, a crown is a custom, lab-made restoration that fits snugly over a damaged tooth.
 While fillings can repair some cavities, larger cavities, chips, cracks, and replacing old dental work may require a crown.
 When possible, your dentist will place a white crown to keep your smile looking natural and beautiful.